 - A. Stable, Private: A facility that boards: - 1.
 Horses for the private use of the owners and/or residents of the lot; and/or - 2.
-No more than 10 horses not owned by the property owner or resident. - B. Stable, Livery: An establishment that boards: - 1.
+No more than 10 horses not owned by the property owner or resident. - 3.
+Private Stable includes the ability to teach students equitation. - B. Stable, Livery: An establishment that boards: - 1.
 More than 10 horses not directly owned by the property owner; - 2.
 More than 10 horses used for hire; or - 3.
 A combination thereof.